Trungmaster5/Flask-TensorFlow-AngularJs/README.md

 ** Work with Chrome, Firefox only.
 ~~~~

+## Deployment:

-The app were firstly intent to deploy on Google App Engine.
+The app were firstly intent to deploy on Google App Engine (app.yaml & appengine_config.py).
 Install Google App Engine SDK and then
 ~~~~
 gcloud app deploy